Greek Reporter

-Greek Reporter is a news organization for Greek people around the world.
+Greek Reporter is a news organization covering Greek people around the world.
 It functions as a news agency and online portal consisting of a collection of internet news web sites for Greek people and people of Greek descent who live and work in and outside Greece.

 History

-It was founded in 2008 by Anastasios (Tasos) Papapostolou as Greek Hollywood Reporter, a news portal for the Greek community in the entertainment business.
+Greek Reporter was founded in 2008 by Anastasios (Tasos) Papapostolou as Greek Hollywood Reporter, a news portal for the Greek community in the entertainment business.
 Two years later, the site expanded in order to target all Greek diaspora and changed its name to Greek Reporter.